dlt-hub/dlt/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-modal.md

        # Placeholder for future logic
        pass
    ```
-   :::NOTE
+   :::info
-   You can also configure credentials using the environment variables method supported by dlt, which automatically pulls credentials from environment variables.
+   You can also configure credentials using the environment variables supported by dlt, which automatically pull credentials from environment variables.
-   For more details on this approach, refer to the documentation here: [Docs](https://dlthub.com/docs/general-usage/credentials/setup#environment-variables).
+   For more details, refer to the documentation [here](https://dlthub.com/docs/general-usage/credentials/setup#environment-variables).
    :::

-4. Write your `dlt` pipeline:
+4. Customize your `dlt` pipeline:
    ```py
    # Modal Secrets are loaded as environment variables which are used here to create the SQLALchemy connection string
    pg_url = f'postgresql://{os.environ["PGUSER"]}:{os.environ["PGPASSWORD"]}@localhost:{os.environ["PGPORT"]}/{os.environ["PGDATABASE"]}'